pusle/ember-drupal-waterwheel/README.md

 * `ember serve`
 * Visit your app at [http://localhost:4200](http://localhost:4200).

-### Running Using FastBoot (Server-side Rendering)
+### Running Using FastBoot (Server-side Rendering) [Experimental]

 Ember provides the FastBoot addon for server-side rendering.
 Server-side redering has the advantages of allowing your app to work on browsers that don't have JavaScript enabled, and can also help many search engines to index your app's content.
-It may also speed up initial page load times.
+It may also speed up initial page load times. **(Note that FastBoot is considered experimental until it reaches its 1.0 release, and as such is not guaranteed to work!)**

 To use FastBoot in your Ember app, you'll first need to install the addon: